marijnh/Eloquent-JavaScript/09_regexp.md

 backslashes because we are writing them in a normal string, not a slash-enclosed regular expression.
-The second argument to the `RegExp` constructor contains the options for the regular expression—in this case, `"gi"` for global and case-insensitive.
+The second argument to the `RegExp` constructor contains the options for the regular expression—in this case, `"gi"` for global and case insensitive.

 But what if the name is `"dea+hl[]rd"` because our user is a ((nerd))y teenager?
 That would result in a nonsensical regular expression that